-The Friesner Herbarium Digital Collection currently contains more than 19,000 images of plant specimens, collected through out Indiana, from the Butler University Friesner Herbarium.
-This collection includes fern, orchid, and sunflower specimens along with plants in the bean, buttercup, figwort, mint, and mustard families.
-We are currently working on adding specimens in the rose, lily, pink, carrot, and forget-me-not families, plus non-Carex sedge members of the sedge family.
-At this point, more than one thousand species are covered in this collection.
+The Friesner Herbarium Digital Collection currently contains more than 19,600 images of plant specimens, collected through out Indiana, from the Butler University Friesner Herbarium.
+This collection includes fern, orchid, and sunflower specimens along with plants in the bean, buttercup, figwort, mint, mustard, rose, lily, pink, carrot, and forget-me-not families, plus non-Carex sedge members of the sedge family.
+At this point, more than 1100 species are covered in this collection.

 The work done so far was supported by the Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered by the Indiana State Library.
 The collection can also be accessed through the Indiana Memory site.